 Item 31.
-Enter the total price of the property, services, amount of cash exchanged, etc. (for example, the total cost of a vehicle purchased, cost of catering service, exchange of currency) if different from the amount shown in item 29
+Enter the total price of the property, services, amount of cash exchanged, etc. (for example, the total cost of a vehicle purchased, cost of catering service, exchange of currency) if different from the amount shown in item 29.

 Item 32.
 Enter the dollar amount of each form of cash received.
 Show foreign currency amounts in U.S. dollar equivalent at a fair market rate of exchange available to the public.
 The sum of the amounts must equal item 29.
 For cashier's check, money order, bank draft, or traveler's check, provide the name of the issuer and the serial number of each instrument.
 Names of all issuers and all serial numbers involved must be provided.
-If necessary, provide this information on additional sheets of paper and attach them to this form.
+If necessary, provide this information in the comments section on page 2 of the form.